We, the World Future Council commit to take action for systems change.

 7. We seek to establish Guardians for Future Generations at global, regional and national levels.
 We will highlight their value as catalysts for sustainable development and as principal advocates for the common interests of present and future generations.

-From March 30th – April 2nd, 2017 we, the Councillors, Ambassadors and recipients of the Right Livelihood Award from Africa, Latin America, Asia, Oceana, Europe and North America met at the World Future Forum in Bregenz, Austria, to tackle the global challenges ahead and shape a world that is just, sustainable, peaceful and that works for people and the planet.
+From March 30th – April 2nd, 2017 we, the Councillors, Ambassadors and recipients of the Right Livelihood Award from Africa, Latin America, Asia, Oceania, Europe and North America met at the World Future Forum in Bregenz, Austria, to tackle the global challenges ahead and shape a world that is just, sustainable, peaceful, and that works for people and the planet.

 As stated in our commitment to future generations, we will do everything in our power to protect future life on earth in all its beauty and diversity, and promote comprehensive peace and true justice between the world’s peoples and nations.

 Bregenz – A partner for a common future